Louisburg, Kansas: Parks and recreation

 Recreation in Louisburg includes several options.
 The Middle Creek State Fishing Lake is nearby for fishing, and the Louisburg City Lake has a 1.5 mi paved pathway around it for individuals to walk or jog.
 Additionally, Louisburg has the Louisburg Aquatic Center for swimming, a nine-hole public golf course, a city park, and the Lewis-Young Park, which has softball, baseball, and soccer fields that are used day and night.

 Also located at Lewis-Young Park is the Powell Observatory, which was built in 1984 by members of the Astronomical Society of Kansas City.
 The observatory's telescopes include one of the largest in the region, which is also one of the few in the nation of its size that is made available for public viewing.
 The observatory regularly schedules viewings available to the public, and provides shows that are intended to educate individuals about astronomy.
 Private viewings can also be scheduled.

-Near Louisburg is Rutlader Outpost, which has an RV park for those who camp and an antique store for shopping.
+Near Louisburg is Rutlader Outpost, which has an RV park for those who camp.

 Louisburg is well known for the Louisburg Cider Mill & Country Store which was constructed of wood saved from an old barn on 26945 Metcalf.
 The Louisburg Cider Mill holds several special events throughout the year, including Ciderfest in the fall.

 Another unique attraction near Louisburg is Cedar Cove Feline Conservatory & Sanctuary.
 The big cats such as Siberian tigers, who reside in this conservatory, aid in teaching people about the wild.
 In addition, the conservatory allows people to learn how to aid these cats and their relatives who still live afar in the wild.